-- 1 From the main menu, select Messages > Text Outbox. - 2 Scroll to the message you want to lock or unlock. - 3 Press . - 4 Scroll to Lock to lock the message. -or-Scroll to Unlock to unlock the message. - 5 Press under Select.
+- 1 From the main menu, select Messages > Text Outbox. - 2 Scroll to the message you want to lock or unlock. - 3 Press 9. - 4 Scroll to Lock to lock the message. -or-

+Scroll to Unlock to unlock the message.

+5 Press • under Select.

-Your text inbox, outbox, and drafts folder have a set amount of memory available for storing message.
+Your text inbox, outbox, and drafts folder have a set amount of memory available for storing messages.

-The text inbox holds a limited number of messages depending on the size of the SIM card used.
+The text inbox holds 20 messages.
 If the text inbox is full, you cannot receive messages until you delete some.

 The outbox and drafts folder share memory space.
-Together they can hold 20 messages.
+Together they can hold 30 messages.
 If the outbox and drafts folder memory is full, you cannot send messages or save drafts until you delete some.